 Dancing kings and female warriors of Dahomey

-The kings of Dahomey were absolute rulers of a militaristic state and when they received foreigners they put on an ostentatious display.
-A large contingent of soldiers would show up, brandishing their arms and waving flag-staves decorated with human skulls and with the jawbones of their enemies.
-Then the music would start and the king, accompanied with by drums and by singing soldiers, would start to dance before his visitors.
-After having danced a few minutes the soldiers would fire their guns in a salute and the king would approach the visitors and shake hands with with them.
+The kings of Dahomey were absolute rulers of a militaristic state which grew rich from the slave trade.
+When they received visitors they would always put on ostentatious displays.
+A large contingent of soldiers would show up, brandishing their weapons and waving flag-staves decorated with human skulls and with the jawbones of their enemies.
+But in addition, the kings of Dahomey would dance before the visitors, accompanied by drums and by singing soldiers.
+Afterwards the soldiers would fire their guns in a salute and the king would approach the visitors and shake hands with with them.

 The kings of Dahomey had an elite guard made up entirely of women, known as the mino.
-They were established in the seventeenth-century, initially as a group of elephant hunters, but later they became the king’s body guard, equipped with muskets and regular uniforms.
+They were established in the seventeenth-century CE, initially as a group of elephant hunters, but later they became the king’s body guard, equipped with muskets and regular uniforms.
 They also participated in slave raids.
-The mino underwent rigorous physical exercises, learnt survival skills, how to storm defenses and execute prisoners.
+The mino underwent rigorous physical exercises, learned survival skills, how to storm defenses and execute prisoners.
 They were not allowed to have children or to marry.
-By the mid-19th century, they numbered between 1,000 and 6,000 women, about a third of the Dahomeyan army.
+By the mid-19th century, there was between 1,000 and 6,000 of these female warriors, making up about a third of the Dahomeyan army.